 Elafonisi is actually an island, separated from the southwest coast of Crete, by a shallow, warm lagoon and a sandbar that is submerged under about one meter of water at most during high tide.
 The beach on the mainland and on the part of the sandbar that is never submerged is populated by hundreds of beach chairs and umbrellas and thousands of tourists in the high season.

 But visitors can wade out to the island to enter another world.
-It is an internationally classified nature reserve and, because beach chairs and umbrellas are not permitted — plus there is no shade — fewer people make their way to it.
+It is an internationally classified nature reserve.
+There's no shade and because beach chairs and umbrellas are not permitted, fewer people make their way to it.
 Even in the busiest season, it is possible to find quiet little coves and pockets of sandy beach occasionally popular with nude bathers.

-The island is a mile long, ending in a rocky outcrop and weird, freestanding towers of rock formed by wind and water (Did we mention Elafonisi can be windy? more on that later).
-It's home to more than 100 rare plants including summer flowering sea daffodils—white cups, resembling normal daffs in shape, surrounded by spiky white petals.
-Even rarer, the winter-flowering bulb Androcymbium rechingeri (so rare it doesn't even have a common name) is found no where else in the world.
-To protect it's rare plants, specific walks are laid out on the island, and, of course removing any plants or animals from the island is forbidden an punishable by big fines.
+The island is a mile long, ending in a rocky outcrop and weird, freestanding towers of rock formed by wind and water.
+It's home to more than 100 rare plants including summer flowering sea daffodils that look like white cups, resembling normal daffs in shape, surrounded by spiky white petals.
+Even rarer is the winter-flowering bulb Androcymbium rechingeri.
+It's so rare it doesn't even have a common name and is found nowhere else in the world.
+To protect its rare plants, specific walks are laid out on the island, and, of course, removing any plants or animals from the island is forbidden an punishable by big fines.

-If taking pictures of rare wildflowers is not your thing, bring your camera — or your charged up smart phone — anyway, as well as something to protect you from the evening chill.
+If taking pictures of rare wildflowers is not your thing, bring your camera anyway, as well as something to protect you from the evening chill.
 The views from the island as the sun sets into the western sea are spectacular.

 The island is a nature lover's paradise but there must be something about the mainland beach itself that draws so many visitors to itself every year.
 There are four reasons, actually:

-- Pink sand: The sand here — most of the time — is composed of the remains of tiny pink shells the line the sea floor.
-When Elafonisi is pink, it is very pink — especially around the lagoon and along the sandbar to the island.
+- Pink sand: Most of the time the sand here is composed of the remains of tiny pink shells that line the sea floor.
+When Elafonisi is pink, it is very pink, especially around the lagoon and along the sandbar to the island.
 But be warned: not everyone finds the beach pink when they arrive.
-Wind and the motion of tides, plus the season and the microbes these tiny shelled creatures eat influence how or even if the sands will be pink when you arrive.
+Wind, the motion of tides, the season and the microbes the shelled creatures eat influence how, or even if the sands will be pink when you arrive.

-- Sand as soft as dust: In a part of the world where shingle or pebble beaches are the norm, Elafonisi stands out for its soft, powdery sand.
+- Sand as soft as dust: In a part of the world where shingle or pebble beaches are the norms, Elafonisi stands out for its soft, powdery sand.